^

 3. Increased bleeding of the mucous membrane.

-4. Stiffness of the esophagus.
+4. Rigidity of the esophageal walls.

-The severity of chronic esophagitis
+Severity of chronic esophagitis

-There are 4 degrees of reflux-esophagitis (according to Savary-Miller):
+There are 4 degrees of reflux esophagitis (according to Savary-Miller):

 You are reporting a typo in the following text: